dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ---

-_The code provided is written in Ruby and is modelled as a service that can be adopted as a stand-alone script into Rails or Sinatra_
+_The code in this tutorial is written in Ruby.
+The code can be adapted as part of a stand-alone script.
+Alternatively, it can be used as part of popular frameworks such as Sinatra, Ruby on Rails, Hanami and etc._

 ## Prerequisites